GET IN TOUCH

 The website itself can also tell you about a studio.
 Is it clear?
 Is it tidy?
 Are there any typos?
 A messy website can reflect a messy studio, and you want to avoid getting one involved in your project (unless you enjoy chaos).
 On the contrary, a polished and neat-looking website is a sign of an orderly studio.
 Not only that — does it look good?
 After all, they're artists and should have a good eye for aesthetics.

 You can also check their socials.
 But remember that more followers don't necessarily mean they're a better studio — it mostly means they're putting resources into social media.
 Some successful artists and studios may have a more modest social media presence, which allows them to concentrate on honing their craft and delivering quality game art.
+This is often a good sign, especially when you're learning how to outsource 2D and 3D game art effectively.

 At this point, you may have one or more possible candidates.
 But don't make a final choice yet.